The Easter crafts for toddlers I’m sharing with you today are all designed to be easy, achievable and most importantly fun.

 Toddlers can enjoy gluing on different shapes to make this cute doily paper bunny craft and older toddlers can help cut them out too.

-We made some Peter Rabbit crafts which would work really well as Easter activities as well.
 Try making our paper headband bunny ears as a simple diy dressing up idea or the handprint carrots.

 We made Easter egg prints using potatoes – adding ‘grass’ for our eggs to be hidden in was a good way to practice scissor skills too.